dapr/dapr/samples/local_zero_to_hero/README.md

 5. Confirm Successful Persistence

 ## Prerequisites
-This sample depends requires you to have the following installed on your machine:
+This sample requires you to have the following installed on your machine:
 - [Docker](https://docs.docker.com/)
 - [Node](https://nodejs.org/en/)
 - [Postman](https://www.getpostman.com/)